 Are No Pet Policies Legal?

 For better or worse, “no pet” policies are completely legal for lease and rental agreements in housing and for lodgings such as hotels and Airbnbs.
 When a tenant violates a no-pet policy, the landlord is permitted to terminate the agreement at their discretion.
-This is why it’s so important to get an ESA letter for your housing before signing a new lease or agreement with your landlord or housing company.
+This is why it’s so important to get an ESA letter for housing before signing a new lease or agreement with your landlord or housing company.

 Can a Landlord Deny an ESA?